No products in the basket.

 There are vast amounts of varying reports, including full bodied apparitions, fleeting shadows, screams from empty rooms, footsteps, sudden cold spots, and disembodied voices among many others.

 3) Monte Cristo Homestead - New South Wales, Australia

 The historic Monte Cristo Homestead in Junee, New South Wales is regarded as the most haunted location in Australia.
-It’s reputation is believed to stem from the amount of tragic events that have occurred there since it was built in 1885.
+Its reputation is believed to stem from a number of tragic events that have occurred there since it was built in 1885.
 From the time of its construction up to 1948, the Crawley family owned and resided in the property.
 During this time the family laid witness to many deaths, including the tragic death of a young child who was dropped down the stairs.
 A maid to the family is believed to have fallen from the balcony, and a stable boy apparently burned to death on the property.

 There was also a mentally ill man named Harold (the son of a caretaker) who was chained up in the caretaker’s cottage for 40 years.
-He was found curled up next to the body of his dead mother, and sent to a mental institute where he died shortly after.
+He was found curled up next to the body of his dead mother and sent to a mental institute where he died shortly after.

 The tragedy doesn’t end with the Crawley’s.
 After the house was left in 1948, it was taken over by a group of caretakers, one of whom was murdered in the caretaker’s cottage.

 4) Castle of Good Hope - Cape Town, South Africa